Xhem Hasa: Death

 Yugoslav Partisans faced difficulty when fighting Hasa.
 This resulted in the Yugoslav Partisans bribing a close associate of Xhem to assassinate him.
 On May 6, 1945, Hasa was killed by a close associate.
 It has been rumored that the associate was his brother in-law.
 According to another version from Ballist co-fighters, he was poisoned (always from his close collaborators on behalf of OZNA) on April 2, 1945.
 When dead, his head was cut off and sent as proof in Gostivar where it stayed for two days.
 Balli Kombëtar members managed to retrieve it in order to stop the post-mortem humiliation.

 Legacy

 Hasa was one of the most famous Ballist Axis Powers collaborators in World War II.
 Enver Hoxha, Communist leader of Albania, had a great dislike of Hasa and the Ballist movement.

-In 2010, the Macedonian Albanians political party New Democracy proposed for a monument of Hasa to be built in Gostivar.
+In 2010, the Macedonian Albanian political party New Democracy proposed for a monument of Hasa to be built in Gostivar.
 One has been erected in his birthplace, the village of Simnica, in 2006.